SassDoc/sassdoc.github.io/theme-generator/index.md

 title: "Theme generator"
 ---

+## Features

 [Yeoman](http://yeoman.io) generator that scaffolds out a SassDoc theme.

-## Features

-* Let you chose your preferred template engine
+* Let you chose your preferred template engine.
-* Build the theme views and `index.js` based on prompts
+* Build the theme views and `index.js` based on prompts.
-* Default Sass starter structure
+* Default Sass starter structure.
-* Let you use a pre-defined Grunt or Gulp workflow
+* Let you use a pre-defined Grunt or Gulp workflow.
-* Templates loaded with examples and comments
+* Templates loaded with examples and comments.

 ## Usage